UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/oana_roxana.lascu/index.md

 # Line Following Car
-Using a 4wd smart car chasis, I will attach two IR sensors and a motor driver to the Raspberry Pi Pico W board, and I will use a pid algorithm in Rust, in order to build a line following car.
+The car follows a line, detected by the IR sensors, while a PID algorithm adjusts motor speeds accordingly, using the motor driver.
 :::info

 **Author**: Oana-Roxana Lascu \